-Automotive Exhaust Emission Control Systems to Rise with Growing Stringency of Vehicle Emission Norms
+Automotive Exhaust Emission Control Systems Market to Expand as Stringency of Vehicle Emission Norms Intensifies

 The global carbon footprint has been steadily mounting.
 The CO2 concentration rose from 391 ppm to nearly 480 ppm during the last decade, and the transportation sector contributed nearly 14% to the total carbon emissions.
 Although the future of e-mobility has just begun to shape up, internal combustion engine (ICE) vehicles will be there for the next 2-3 decades before they would be completely replaced with electric vehicles (EVs).
 This clearly points to the fact that the transportation sector will continue to account for massive CO2 emissions in the near future.
 The same vehicular emissions are compelling automakers to develop indigenous exhaust emission controlling products, creating a breeding ground for automotive exhaust emission control systems market.
 With governments and regulatory bodies emphasizing stringent emission norms and sustainable fuel economy of vehicles, automotive exhaust emission control systems are gaining prominence as they ensure reduced emission levels.